MarcoPoloResearchLab/RSVP/memory-bank/activeContext.md

    - **Code Duplication**: Eliminating redundant code through abstraction and reuse

 2. **User Experience**: Enhancing the UI/UX for both event organizers and invitees
+   - **Single-Page Functionality**: Ensuring each page handles all related operations without navigation
+   - **In-Page Forms**: Implementing forms that appear within the same page rather than navigating to separate pages
+   - **Minimal JavaScript**: Using HTML links and forms with minimal JavaScript when possible
+   - **Consistent Entity Management Pattern**: Both Events and RSVPs pages follow identical UI/UX patterns:
+     - **List View Always Present**: The entity list (events or RSVPs) always remains visible on screen
+     - **Empty State Handling**: When no entities exist, an "Add" button (for events) or "New" button (for RSVPs) is prominently displayed
+     - **In-Page Form Display**: When the Add/New button is clicked, a form appears above the entity table
+     - **Comprehensive Form Controls**: All forms display complete entity details and provide consistent Cancel, Delete, and Update buttons
+     - **Persistent Context**: Users never lose sight of their entity list, maintaining context while performing actions

 3. **Code Organization**: Refining the structure and patterns for better maintainability